ppteixeira/Conway-s-Game-of-Life/README.md

   1. Print the status of the board to the screen

 * Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
-At eafch step in time, the following transitions occur:
+At each step in time, the following transitions occur:

 * Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
 * Any live cell with two or three live neighbours lives on to the next generation.